FID-Biodiversity/OntologyGenerator/README.md

 ]
 ```

 How can you set the configuration of e.g., DataProcessor #2 but not of DataProcessor #1 (perhaps it does not need configurations)?
-Also, it has to stay readable and maintainable.
-So, if you have a cool idea, please do not hesitate to open an issue!
+Also, it has to stay readable and maintainable (both code and configuration file).
+So, if you have a cool idea, please do not hesitate to open an issue or make a Pull Request!

 ## Licence
 ![AGPL-3.0 License](https://www.gnu.org/graphics/agplv3-88x31.png)